Education Visa Thailand | Requirements, Extensions & Chiang Mai Help

 Collect your passport, school support letters, TM.30 address documents, application forms, and any additional items the immigration office requires.
 Do not leave this until the week your permission expires.

-Plan the timing carefully
+Plan the Timing Carefully

 Extensions must be filed before your current permission to stay expires.
 Immigration offices in Chiang Mai and Bangkok have their own procedures.
 Late filing, wrong documents, or missing a requirement will create delays and potential fines.